IANT1337/SMS-Thread-Comparison/README.md

 # SMS Word Cloud Pen Plotter

-Transform your Android SMS conversations into physical word-cloud art using a modified Bambu A1 Mini pen plotter.
+What began as a text message export/comparison project was transformed into creating physical word-cloud art using a modified Bambu A1 Mini as a pen plotter.

 ---